Oghma-Infinium/Ascensio/README.md

 ### Pre-Installation

-These steps are only required for installing the Modlist for the first time.
-Additionally, many of these steps may be covered in other modlist installs, for new users I suggest reading through here regardless.
+These steps are only required for installing the modlist for the first time.
+Many of these steps may be covered in other modlist installs, but for new users I suggest reading through here regardless.

 #### Installing Microsoft Visual C++ Redistribution Package